mpjan/paceml/README.md

 Guidelines:

-1. `duration_or_distance` and `zone_name` are required fields.
+1. `amount` and `zone` are required fields.
 2. `[title]` is optional, and can be used to provide a brief description of the interval.
 3. `additional_parameters` can include specific details about the interval, such as incline, terrain, or notes (see below).

 ##### 1.4.1 Intervals with Additional Parameters

-Intervals can include additional parameters to describe various aspects of the workout beyond just duration/distance and zone.
+Intervals can include additional parameters to describe various aspects of the workout beyond just the amount and zone.

 `additional_parameters` can include one or more key-value pairs, separated by commas.
 These parameters allow for flexible specification of various workout attributes.
 The available parameters are: